 Spanish is the only language meeting the LEP minimum of 1,000 speakers or 5% of the population, whichever is less.
-According to 2011-2015 American Community Survey 5-Year Estimates (Table B16001), there were an estimated 7,245 LEP persons in the Skagit Transit PTBA.
-This estimate is nearly 6.5% of the total population of the PTBA for persons 5 years of age and older.
+According to 2019 American Community Survey 1-Year Estimate (Table S1601) and), there were an estimated 8,427 LEP persons in the Skagit Transit PTBA who speak English "less than very well."
+This estimate is nearly 6.9% of the total population of the PTBA for persons 5 years of age and older.
 Spanish is by far the most prevalent language spoken at home, other than English, among those with LEP.
-Over 75% of persons with LEP speak Spanish at their home according to these data.
+Over 87% of persons with LEP speak Spanish at their home according to these data.
 All other languages spoken at home among persons with LEP, other than Spanish, had small sample sizes with large margins of error.
 Due to the small sample size for all these languages spoken, these data are considered unreliable.
-However, the three other most prevalent languages spoken at home by individuals with LEP are Russian, Tagalog and Other/Unspecified.
-There are nine census tracts in the PTBA where the proportion of LEP persons is higher than the service-area average of 6.5%.
+However, the 2015 American Community Survey 5-Year Estimate (Table B16001), three other most prevalent languages spoken at home by individuals with LEP are Russian, Tagalog and Other/Unspecified.
+There are nine census tracts in the PTBA where the proportion of LEP persons is higher than the service-area average of 6.9%.
 These tracts are primarily in the Burlington and Mount Vernon areas and are mapped below.

-City Boundaries and Census Tracts with LEP proportion higher than county average in RED
+City Boundaries and Census Tracts with LEP proportion higher than county average in highlighted areas